Jerry Overton

-Early years
+Early life

-Overton attended Mar Vista High School, where he practiced football and track.
+Overton attended Mar Vista High School in Imperial Beach, California, where he was an all-Avocado League selection in three sports: football, basketball, and track and field.
+He was the 1958 Avocado League player of the year in football and was the senior class president.
 He accepted a football scholarship from the University of Utah.

+College career

+Overton played on the freshman team during his first year at Utah.
 As a sophomore, he registered 10 receptions (second on the team) for 193 yards (third on the team), a 19.3-yard average (second on the team), 2 receiving touchdowns (tied for the team lead) and 30 carries for 119 yards.

 As a junior, he tallied 7 receptions (third on the team) for 80 yards (third on the team), one receiving touchdown, 27 carries for 158 yards (5.9-yard average) and 2 rushing touchdowns.
 He ranked 18th in the nation in kickoff returns, with a 30-yard average.

 As a senior, he was limited with injuries, posting 18 receptions for 190 yards, one receiving touchdown and 36 carries for 182 yards (5.1-yard average).
+He was selected to play in the 1963 Senior Bowl.